SecondGG/6424650015/index.md

 ### Hobbies and Interests

 I'm interested in Cryptocurrency , financial and workout.

-I enjoy my spare time reading books such as financial and mindset books.
+And I enjoy my spare time reading books such as financial and mindset books.
 Furthermore, I'm studying Japanese to be more multilingual person in the future.